NY Times images of slain Ukrainian civilians show war’s toll

 Cliff Levy, deputy managing editor of The Times, tweeted that Monday was one of the most important front pages of the war because of Addario’s photo.

-“I don’t see anything wrong with it at all,” said Fred Ritchin, former dean of the International Center of Photography School at New York University.
+“I don’t see anything wrong with it at all,” said Fred Ritchin, former dean of the International Center of Photography School.
 “I think it was used in a way that respects the privacy of the individuals but still gives credence to the events that are going on.”

 The photo is important to show at a time Russians claim that civilians are not being targeted by their soldiers, and many of their countrymen believe that, Ritchin said.